-- Over the SuperB lifetime, storage media may significantly change in characteristics (e.g. Tape, Disk, SSD, ...) - Decouple file / container sizes from data grouping concepts such as "Runs" - Allow for optimization of file sizes splitting, merging - Do not introduce artificial choke points in the system - such as e.g. merging run parts into complete run files in BaBar - Is a versioning capability for raw data (e.g. in case of "manual" repairs or removal of "bad" parts) needed - J'm tempted to say no forego the complexity and write-off the data - Bookkeeping system shared between Online & Offline must hide the complexities from users (and apps)
+- Stablish Event-independence as early as possible - "linked" events in FE (for overlap & pile-up handling) unlink in ROM - Event-independence in event builder highly desirable (temp grouping OK) - Do not introduce unnecessary serialization/choke points in the downstream system - such as e.g. merging run parts into complete run files in BaBar - Avoid format conversions / reformatting ("raw" data format) - Over the SuperB lifetime, storage media may significantly change in characteristics (e.g. Tape, Disk, SSD, ...) - Decouple file / container sizes from data grouping concepts such as "Runs" - Allow for optimization of file sizes splitting, merging - Is a versioning capability for raw data (e.g. in case of "manual" repairs or removal of "bad" parts) needed? - I'm tempted to say no forego the complexity and write-off the data - but then it may come for free from the downstream bookkeeping - Bookkeeping system shared between Online & Offline must hide the complexities from users (and apps)